sddevelopment-be/penguin-pragmatic-patterns/content/concepts/testing_pyramid.md

 [^1]: Decomposing functionality into smaller blocks is often called "divide and conquer", referencing Caesar's famous strategy in The Gallic
 Wars (58-50 BC).

 [^2]: Apart from compilation errors, that is.

+[^3]: Being too strict in your definition of "Unit Tests" can lead to difficult-to-maintain code, as it commonly pushes people towards structural testing (i.e. verifying a certain method calls another method).
+This will make future refactoring and restructuring a lot more difficult.
+In general, write your tests as if you are unaware of the internal structure of your code.
+If you decide to extract part of the functionality in a class to a composite object (helper class), there should be no effect on your test suite.